-The resulting approximated version of the variance estimate (2) is then used directly as the local variance in the formulas for the image analysis version of S^3 .
+The resulting approximated version of the variance estimate (2) is then used directly as the local variance in the formulas for the image analysis version of $S^3$ .

-Another important difference between density estimation and image analysis is that the former often has large regions with no data, e.g the upper left and the lower right of the scatterplot shown in Figure 1.
+Another important difference between density estimation and image analysis is that the former often has large regions with no data, e.g. the upper left and the lower right of the scatterplot shown in Figure 1a.
 Hence data sparsity issues need much more attention.
 The approach taken is the same as in Chaudhuri and Marron (1999) via the concept of "Effective Sample Size".
 The idea is to take a "kernel weighted count" of the number of points in each window.
 This motivates the definition

-$$ESS{i,j} = \frac{\sum{k=1}^{N} K_h \left(x_i - X_k, y_j - Y_k \right)}{K_h(0,0)} \approx \frac{C \widetilde{K}h}{K_h(0,0)}$$
+$$ESS{i,j} = \frac{\sum{k=1}^{N} K_h \left( x_i - X_k, y_j - Y_k \right)}{K_h(0,0)} \approx \frac{C \tilde{K}h}{K_h(0,0)}.$$ (3)

-Using the standard Binomial rule of thumb, we say that the Gaussian approximation on which S^3 is based is inadequate when "np < 5".
-Thus in the present case, we call the data "too sparse for inference" at the location i, jwhen $ESS{i,j} < 5$.
-In the imaging version of S^3 such points were marked with green circles.
+Using the standard Binomial rule of thumb, we say that the Gaussian approximation on which $S^3$ is based is inadequate when "np < 5".
+Thus in the present case, we call the data "too sparse for inference" at the location i, jwhen $ESS{i,j} < 5$ .
+In the imaging version of $S^3$ such points were marked with green circles.
 This was visually effective, because there were either no such locations, or else there were some only in strips near the boundary, or else the data was sparse everywhere.
 But this approach was not effective for density estimation, because the much larger regions of data sparsity yielded distractingly large regions of green circles.
 A better approach was to plot no symbols (i.e. no arrows and no circles of the type in Figure 2) in regions of data sparsity, as this gave less distraction.

-2.3 Distributions and Significance
+3.3 Distributions and Significance

-The statistical inference of S^3 is based on the fact that derivatives of smooths satisfy central limit theorems, i.e. have limiting Gaussian distributions.
-An important issue is multiple comparisons, since there are essentially a large number of simultaneous tests being performed.
+The statistical inference of $S^3$ is based on the fact that derivatives of smooths satisfy central limit theorems, i.e. have limiting Gaussian distributions.

+An important issue is multiple comparisons, since there are essentially a large number of simultaneous hypothesis tests being performed.
 This is addressed via the "number of independent blocks" approach developed in Section 2.4 of Godtliebsen, Marron and Chaudhuri (1999).
+The basis is the average Effective Sample Size for ESS as defined at (3).
+Since there are nm independent data points, the smoothing process can be viewed as "averaging in groups of size $\overline{ESS}$ ".
+Thus the number of independent averages is approximately